Convex and quasiconvex functions in metric graphs: Introduction and description of the main results

-The paper is organized as follows: in Section \ref{sect.proofs.ce} we deal with the convex envelope; in Section \ref{sect-quasi} we prove our results for the quasiconvex envelope; and, finally, in Section \ref{sect-ejemplos} we collect some examples that illustrate our results.
+The paper is organized as follows: in Section \ref{sect.proofs.ce} we deal with the convex case; in Section \ref{sect-quasi} we prove our results for the quasiconvex case; and, finally, in Section \ref{sect-ejemplos} we collect some examples that illustrate our results.